Out-Law Guide | 19 Aug 2020 | 11:47 am | 6 min. read

 The reverse charge will apply throughout the supply chain up to the point where the customer receiving the supply is no longer a business that makes supplies of construction services.

-There is no set wording, but this is an example from HMRC's guidance of suitable wording:
+There is no set wording for the notification, but this is an example from HMRC's guidance of suitable wording: